 Whether you have been referred to us by a teacher or educational psychologist, or you have heard about us 'on the grapevine', the first stage is to call us and explain the situation to one of our staff members.
 We request that you download and complete our pre assessment questionnaire and this must be submitted to us before any appointment.
 Please also bring any Educational Psychologist reports, current glasses and teachers comments (if possible ask a teacher to complete the Visual and General Signs sections on the questionnaire).

 The initial assessment is approximately two hours long, including discussion of results.
+During the asessment I will investigate the primitive reflexes and how, if retained, they may be impacting on the vision.
+I will review the development of the gross motor system and assess in depth how efficiently the eyes work as a pair.
 A parent or guardian is required to sit in on the exam with all children under 16 years of age.

 Treatment may consist of glasses, coloured overlays, exercises or a combination of all three.
 The exercises should be performed as often as possible, preferably every day.
 They take approximately 10 minutes and should be performed in the morning when the individual is fresh.
 Supervision is essential.

 We review progress each month and assuming previously agreed targets have been achieved new exercises are issued.
 Completion of the course can take up to six months of continuous therapy.

 Due to the intensity of the education at independent schools, many parents find it difficult to fit the exercises into the busy schedule, and impossible if the child is boarding.

 We have developed close links with the learning support departments of several of the local independent schools, including Millfield Prep School, Millfield Senior School, All Hallows School and Perrott Hill School, and with our support they are either offering, or considering offering facilities for completing the eye exercises during the school day.
 Please contact them directly to ask for details.CLOSE